mindsdb/mindsdb/mindsdb/integrations/handlers/postgres_handler/README.md

 ### Prerequisites

    1. Ensure that MindsDB and PostgreSQL are installed on your system or you have access to cloud options.
-   2. If running locally install the dependencies as `pip install [postgres]`.
+   2. If running locally install the dependencies as `pip install mindsdb[postgres]`.

 ### Connection